Skip to main content

 Migration & Fleet Evolution

-Migration tips: Export/import SKILL.md patterns across agents; use ClawHub community skills as a bridge; monitor token spend weekly (Chapter 3 covers optimization scripts).
-Many readers report 2–3× productivity gains after combining 3+ agents, but avoid tool sprawl — cap at 4–5 core tools unless you're building for clients.
+Migration tips: export and import SKILL.md patterns across agents; use ClawHub community skills as a bridge; monitor token spend weekly (Chapter 14 covers optimization scripts).
+Readers report meaningful productivity gains after combining several agents, but avoid tool sprawl: cap at four or five core tools unless you're building for clients.

 Beyond the Core Fleet: Exploring Alternatives

 While Claude Code, Cowork, and NanoClaw form a strong foundation, 2026's agent landscape is far more diverse.
-Open-source frameworks like Gemini CLI, Qwen Code, OpenAI Agents SDK, and Claude Agents SDK power multi-agent fleets for complex orchestration, often at lower cost when paired with models from DeepSeek, or Qwen.
-No-code/low-code builders (Vellum, Microsoft Copilot Studio, Zapier Central, Salesforce Agentforce) let non-technical teams deploy agents faster without SDKs or terminals.
+Open-source frameworks like Gemini CLI, Qwen Code, the OpenAI Agents SDK, and the Claude Agent SDK power multi-agent fleets for complex orchestration, often at lower cost when paired with models from DeepSeek or Qwen.
+No-code and low-code builders (Vellum, Microsoft Copilot Studio, Zapier Central, Salesforce Agentforce) let non-technical teams deploy agents faster without SDKs or terminals.

-For pure open-model fans, tools built on Llama 4, DeepSeek, Mistral, or Gemma offer fully local or self-hosted options with zero cloud dependency — ideal if privacy trumps speed.
-The book focuses on Claude Code + companions because they deliver the highest leverage today for most readers, but experiment with one alternative per quarter to future-proof your fleet.
+For pure open-model fans, tools built on Llama, DeepSeek, Mistral, or Gemma offer fully local or self-hosted options with zero cloud dependency, ideal if privacy trumps speed.
+The book focuses on Claude Code plus its companions because they deliver the highest leverage today for most readers, but experiment with one alternative per quarter to future-proof your fleet.

 Last updated: March 2026